mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.0.8 =
+* Fixed bug where fields marked to 'allow null' in acf v5 did not show the (x) to remove the selected option on the field

 = 2.0.7 =
 * Fixed bug with FA fields assigned to menu items + further refactoring of JS for ACF v5